digitalocean/terraform-provider-digitalocean/website/docs/r/project_resources.html.markdown

 ## Import

-Importing this resource is not currently supported.
+Importing this resource is not supported.